-Once you feel like you are a bit more calm, ask yourself, “What do You think happens when you die?”
+Once you feel like you are a bit calmer, ask yourself, “What do You think happens when you die?”

-Once you have explained your position in exhaustive detail, switch positions and become the eager beaver student.
+Once you have explained your position in exhaustive detail, switch positions and become an eager-beaver student.
 Ask yourself every question you can possibly think of to examine the concept deeper.
 Do your best to answer every question to the best of your ability as a teacher.

 Sit with the question and see what emotion is generated in that moment?
 Depending on the emotion you feel in that moment, now ask yourself, “Why do you think you feel that way?”

 Once again answer as exhaustively as you can.
-When finished, once again sit with the answer and see what emotion is generated in that moment?
+When finished, once again sit with the answer and see what emotion is generated at that moment?

 Finally, come back to your breath once again for a few moments to bring yourself out of your mind and back into your body.
 Thank yourself for having the courage to take on this challenge, and then open your eyes.

-You can repeat this mediation as many times a you like.
+You can repeat this mediation as many times as you like.
 Over time I can assure you, you will find yourself living in a world where death no longer generates fear.
-The new found wisdom and understanding will generate peace in your heart and mind and create your own personal heaven on earth.
+The newfound wisdom and understanding will generate peace in your heart and mind and create your own personal heaven on earth.

 …give it a try!